Home / Industries / Manufacturing

 A precision machined components manufacturer had strong AS9100 quality certification, an excellent on-time delivery record, and competitive pricing.
 Procurement teams at aerospace and defense OEMs conducting online supplier qualification were not finding the firm because its digital presence did not communicate its quality systems or capability profile in the formats procurement teams used for pre-qualification research.

-The diagnostic produced a supplier qualification content architecture: structured capability documentation, quality system summaries, and application case studies formatted for procurement use.
+The marketing review produced a supplier qualification content architecture: structured capability documentation, quality system summaries, and application case studies formatted for procurement use.
 A LinkedIn presence targeted at procurement and supply chain professionals at the target OEM segments was built alongside.
 Qualified RFQ requests from new prospects increased 44% over three quarters as the firm became visible in the supplier discovery process it had previously been absent from.

 Qualified RFQ requests from new prospects +44% · 3 quarters